 From a composing point of view, I found working with Acoustic Revolutions very adaptive to my arrangements, to a greater degree better than I expected from a phrase player.
 Where some rhythms didn’t quite fit my requirements straight from a preset, I found a little tweaking of the timing and editing the bounced wave gave me better results.

-During the mixing process, I found the rather dry nature of the recordings receptive of post-processing like compression and reverb, and on the whole sounded very good.
+During the mixing process, I found the rather dry nature of the recordings receptive to post-processing like compression and reverb, and on the whole, sounded very good.
 The wider duel mode introduces some phasing, as to be expected, so I opted to settle for the single guitar setting.
-The included effects rack is adequate, but I opted for higher quality 3rd party reverb and delay over the stock ones provided (if you can spring for Eventides incredible Black Hole, you have a match made in heaven).
+The included effects rack is adequate, but I opted for higher quality 3rd party reverb and delay over the stock ones provided (if you can spring for Eventide’s incredible Black Hole, you have a match made in heaven).

-Each phrase includes a second round robin recording, but I found in testing this not as perceptible as I would have liked when doubling guitars.
+Each phrase includes a second round-robin recording, but I found in testing that this was not as perceptible as I would have liked when doubling guitars.
 When recording real double guitar it is impossible for a human player to match each recording take precisely, resulting in a wider mix when panned hard left and right.
 And though Acoustic Revolutions certainly sounds fuller with double-tracked, the computer is too perfect to convincingly replicate this doubling effect.

-My only real gripe is the overall dynamics, which are pretty much permanently set to full-on mode.
-The guitar sounds like its being played very aggressively with a pick, as there are no velocity levels or dynamics in the playing.
+My only real gripe is the overall dynamics, which are permanently set to full-on mode.
+The guitar sounds like it’s being played very aggressively with a pick, as there are no velocity levels or dynamics in the playing.
 The mod wheel does reduce the tone and volume slightly, but even still the guitarist sounds like he’s high on caffeine most of the time.

 The simple performance engine with its fret modes works well and is straightforward to use.
 I can easily see this engine translated well to electric guitar, bass and possibly other instruments.